Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 Some challenges I faced were identifying how to make an equation that matches it.
 Once I learned about using C * cos (f * x + p) I added more until the acccuracy reached its highest.
 Another challenge I faced was when taking measurements, the sensor would return values that don't make any sense that are way too high ot low.
 To solve this, I took many measurements and averaged them.
 I also had taken the average of the last ten valeus when actually writing the code to exclude outliers and make it more accurate.

 Next Steps:
-Next, I want to find a way to use the accelerometer and then transfer the data from both sensors by bluetooth.
+Next, I want to find a way to use the accelerometer and then transfer the data from both sensors by Wifi.

 # Starter Project - Retro Arcade Console